A virtual tour of the Blue Dot center in Serit, Romania, one of 26 being set up to aid children and families fleeing war in Ukraine.

 While scaling up emergency response operations inside Ukraine — rushing medical supplies to hospitals where women are giving birth in basements, for example — UNICEF has been working with UNHCR and local authorities and partners to get 26 Blue Dot centers up and running in neighboring countries at strategic points along refugee transit routes to support vulnerable families on the move.

-The first two Blue Dot centers opened in Romania.
-Sorin Stefanescu, Fundraising Campaign Coordinator for UNICEF Romania, offers a guided tour of the Blue Dot in Serit:
+The first Blue Dot opened in Serit, Romania.
+Sorin Stefanescu, Fundraising Campaign Coordinator for UNICEF Romania, offers a guided tour:

 Each Blue Dot, set up and operated in collaboration with local and national partners, is open around the clock and equipped to receive 3,000 to 5,000 people per day.
 Upon arrival, refugee children and families can:

-- get information about available accommodation and transportation — there are free trains and buses departing daily from Blue Dots, headed to various destinations in Europe
+- get information about available accomodation and transportation — there are free trains and buses departing daily from Blue Dots, headed to various destinations in Europe

 - bring children to a safe play space inside a heated tent or modular structure where mothers can rest or breastfeed